DeltaRazero/UltraX/README.md

 UltraX is a compiler that creates MDX performance files for Sharp x68000 MXDRV2.
 It includes its own small library for MDX creation.

-Also included are libPyFMT (a library for FM patch creation/manipulation) and libDefleMask (a library for reading DefleMask .dmf files).
+Also included is libPyFMT (a library for FM patch creation/manipulation).

 ## Dependencies